Kgalagadi Transfrontier Park South Africa Travel Guide

 Known for its 'roaring sands' dunes, it offers birdwatching and small game viewing.

 After summer rains, the dry riverbeds briefly turn green.
-This draws large numbers of herbivores and migratory birds, displaying a different visual and wildlife experience.
+This draws large numbers of herbivores and migratory birds, displaying a different pictorial and wildlife experience.
 Certain desert plants and succulents may flower beautifully, adding unexpected splashes of color.

 Gates open at sunrise and close at sunset.
 Exact times vary seasonally.
 Strict enforcement for visitor safety and animal movement.